Outrage as Johnson claims getting Brexit done is best way to honour murdered MP

 The Prime Minister’s remark came after several MPs drew upon the memory of Ms Cox when urging him to curb his “violent” and “dangerous” language.

-Labour’s Paula Sherriff (Dewsbury) criticised Mr Johnson for his repeated use of “Surrender Act” when describing legislation designed to prevent ministers forcing through a no-deal Brexit on October 31.
+Labour’s Paula Sherriff (Dewsbury) criticised Mr Johnson for his repeated use of “surrender act” when describing legislation designed to prevent ministers forcing through a no-deal Brexit on October 31.

 She warned against using such language and mentioned Ms Cox before highlighting that many MPs are subject to death threats and abuse.